Opening of the 22. Czech-German Cultural Days

 Admission: 150–350 Kč

-Advance ticket sales via the North Bohemian Theater (from September 2020)
+Advance ticket sales through the North Bohemian Theater (starting in September 2020)

-A shuttle bus service from Dresden (and back) is available.
-Further information (and reservations) at info@tdkt.info.
+A shuttle bus service from Dresden (and back) will be provided.
+For more information (and reservations), visitinfo@tdkt.info.

 *

-Note: All events of the 22nd Czech-German Culture Days 2020 will take place UNDER RESERVATION.
-Please note the current announcements on the homepage as well as the general regulations regarding the Covid-19 pandemic.
+Note: All events of the 22nd Czech-German Cultural Days 2020 are subject to change.
+Please check the homepage for the latest updates and observe the general regulations regarding the COVID-19 pandemic.

 Nordböhmisches Theater